jhpce-jhu/jhpce_mkdocs/docs/csub/csub-overview.md

   - except for programs which run out of containers like RStudio Server

 ### Differences
-- Different user accounts
+- Different user accounts (all have the form of "c-<JHEDID>-<DUA-NUMBER>")
-- Different SLURM server, partitions and nodes
+- Different SLURM server, partitions and nodes (cluster name is "cms" instead of "jhpce3")
-- File transfer in and out is VERY different
+- File transfer in and out is VERY different (see orientation pdf)
-- Home directory locations
+- Home directory locations (under `/users/<DUA-NUMBER>/` instead of just `/users/`)
-- Common file sharing areas among DUA members (e.g. /users/55548/shared/)
+- Common group-writable file sharing areas among DUA members (e.g. /users/55548/shared/)

 ## Getting Help
 Many of the pages on this web site will be useful to C-SUB users.
 However they will need to interpret what they read and think about whether applying it in the C-SUB requires any modification or re-interpretation.